poseidon-framework/poseidon-framework.github.io/trident.md

                            typically have fewer SNPs, but less missingness.
   --outFormat FORMAT       The format of the output genotype data: EIGENSTRAT or
                            PLINK. (default: PLINK)
-  --minimal                Should the output data be reduced to a necessary
-                           minimum and omit empty scaffolding?
   --onlyGeno               Should only the resulting genotype data be returned?
                            This means the output will not be a Poseidon package.
+  --minimal                Should the output Poseidon package be reduced to a
+                           necessary minimum?
+  --preservePyml           Should the output Poseidon package mimic the input
+                           package?
+With this option some fields of the source package's POSEIDON.yml file, its README file and its CHANGELOG file (if available) are copied to the output package.
+Only works for a singular source package.
   -o,--outPackagePath DIR  Path to the output package directory.
   -n,--outPackageName STRING
                            The output package name.
 This is optional: If no name